OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

 }).catch(errorHandlerFunction);
 ```

 `Worksheet.pageLayout` is a [PageLayout](/javascript/api/excel/excel.pagelayout) object.
-This object contains layout and print settings that are not dependant any printer-specific implementation.
+This object contains layout and print settings that are not dependent any printer-specific implementation.
 These settings include margins, orientation, page numbering, title rows, and print area.

 The following code sample centers the page (both vertically and horizontally), sets a title row that will be printed at the top of every page, and sets the printed area to a subsection of the worksheet.